LisaMegaWatts/discordai/docs/USER_GUIDE.md

 **Q: How does the bot understand what I want?**

 A: The bot uses Claude AI to analyze your message and determine your intent.
 It looks at the words you use, the context of your conversation, and patterns in how people typically communicate requests.

+**Q: Are secrets stored securely?**

+A: Yes.
+All secrets are stored in environment variables only.
+Git history was rewritten to remove secrets from all tracked files and commits.
+Never commit secrets to version control.

 ### Image Generation